Celeste-AI/Celeste-AI/howsheworks.md

 # Introducing [Whisper-AI](https://github.com/openai/whisper)

-Whisper AI once it recieves the decompressed audio buffer, takes in the information and then tries its best to transcribe it, since her computer is built for this task, she can do it quite quickly, she then also checks her filters and a secondary ai filter for specific cases of bad behavior, then returns the output of what she heard in text.
+Whisper AI once it receives the decompressed audio buffer, takes in the information and then tries its best to transcribe it, since her computer is built for this task, she can do it quite quickly, she then also checks her filters and a secondary ai filter for specific cases of bad behavior, then returns the output of what she heard in text.

 This can then be fed into the next part of her program.

 # Part 3: Response Generation
 Celeste 'thinks' by using a [HuggingFace transformers model ran locally](https://huggingface.co/docs/transformers/index).
 She can load any model that is compatible with huggingface.
-She basically sits her fat ass in the VRAM, which is why I like and or need stronger hardware.
+She basically sits largely in the VRAM, which is why I'd like and/or need stronger hardware.

 This is the "thinking phase" of celeste.